 What’s The Best Type Of Beans For Cappuccino or Latte?

-Do you want to make a cappuccino or latte at home and are your wondering what type of beans is best to use?
+Do you want to make a cappuccino or latte at home and are you wondering what type of beans is best to use?
 Here’s what you should know.

-Cappuccino or latte is made by adding milk to espresso.
-Espresso is a brewing method, and is often made with dark roasted beans.
-Dark roasted beans will produce a more dark and bitter taste which works well with dairy.
+A cappuccino or latte is made by adding milk to espresso.
+Espresso is a brewing method and is often made with dark roasted beans.
+Dark roasted beans will produce a darker and bitter taste which works well with dairy.

 Below we’ll go into why that is and what you can need to make good cappuccino and latte.